 Florence is a medium-sized city located in the state of Kentucky.
 With a population of 32,227 people and nine constituent neighborhoods, Florence is the eighth largest community in Kentucky.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Florence is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Florence is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Florence is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Florence who work in office and administrative support (16.36%), management occupations (10.63%), and sales jobs (10.56%).

 Also of interest is that Florence has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Florence is somewhat higher than in the average US city of 21.84%: 27.14% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Florence is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.14% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Florence in 2010 was $27,535, which is wealthy relative to Kentucky, and upper middle income relative to the rest of the US.
 This equates to an annual income of $110,140 for a family of four.
 However, Florence contains both very wealthy and poor people as well.